nss-justin/nss-justin/README.md

 - 👋 Hi, I’m @nss-justin
-- 👀 I’m interested in ... software development, wed development too
+- 👀 I’m interested in ... software development, web development too
 - 🌱 I’m currently learning ... react native. tailwind css and vanila js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...